Robert Moses: Criticism and The Power Broker

 Moses's life was most famously characterized in Robert Caro's 1974 award-winning biography The Power Broker.

 The book highlighted his practice of starting projects certain to cost more than the initial funding approved by the New York State Legislature, knowing the legislature would eventually have to fund the full project to avoid appearing to have provided ineffective oversight.
 He was also characterized as using his political power to benefit cronies, including a case in which he secretly shifted the planned route of the Northern State Parkway large distances to avoid impinging on the estates of the rich, but told owners of the family farms who lost land that it was an unbiased decision based on "engineering considerations."
 The book also charged that Moses libeled officials who opposed him, attempting to have them removed from office by calling them communists during the Red Scare.
 The biography further notes that Moses fought against schools and other public needs in favor of his preference for parks.

-Moses's critics charge that he preferred automobiles over people.
+Moses' critics charge that he preferred automobiles over people.
 They point out that he displaced hundreds of thousands of residents in New York City and destroyed traditional neighborhoods by building multiple expressways through them.
 The projects contributed to the ruin of the South Bronx and the amusement parks of Coney Island, caused the Brooklyn Dodgers and the New York Giants Major League Baseball teams to relocate to Los Angeles and San Francisco respectively, and precipitated the decline of public transport from disinvestment and neglect.
-His building of expressways also hindered the proposed expansion of the New York City Subway from the 1930s to well into the 1960s because the parkways and expressways that were built replaced, at least to some extent, the planned subway lines.
+His construction of expressways also hindered the proposed expansion of the New York City Subway from the 1930s to well into the 1960s because the parkways and expressways that were built replaced, at least to some extent, the planned subway lines.
 The 1968 Program for Action (which was never completed) was hoped to counter that.
 Other critics charge that he precluded the use of public transit, which would have allowed non-car-owners to enjoy the elaborate recreation facilities he built.